njanssen/node-pilot/README.md

 ## Extras

 -   Install Pilot by following the instructions found in the README of its [GitHub repository](https://github.com/hundredrabbits/Pilot#readme) or download a pre-built version of the Electron app [here](https://hundredrabbits.itch.io/pilot).
+-   For a basic project using this library, see [tidal-pilot](https://github.com/njanssen/tidal-pilot).
 -   See the [License](LICENSE) file for license rights and limitations (MIT).
 -   Pull Requests are welcome!